regcs/AliceLG/README.md

 The add-on attempts to detect Blender crashes during quilt rendering as well as quilt animation rendering and prompts you with an option to continue or to discard an incomplete render job the next time you open the crashed file.
 The successful detection of an incomplete render job and its continuation requires that:

 - the filename of the .blend-file did not change
-- the file was saved before starting the render job **OR** no significant changes happended to the setup (e.g., camera position, render settings, etc.)
+- the file was saved before starting the render job **OR** no significant changes happened to the setup (e.g., camera position, render settings, etc.)
 - the (temporary) view files of the incomplete render job are still on disk and not corrupted

 While the add-on tries to check some basic settings, the user is highly recommended to check if the current render settings fit to the settings used for the incomplete render job before clicking the "Continue" button.